drsoft-fr/drsoftfrvalidatecustomer/README.md

 ## Presentation

-The drSoft.fr Validate Customer Pro B2B module allows administrators to approve new user registrations, while also providing email notifications and automatic user group assignment.
+The drSoft.fr Validate Customer module allows administrators to approve new user registrations, while also providing email notifications and automatic user group assignment.

 ## Requirements